Chapter 003: The Contract

 The awakened hen stood in the middle of the yard with her small head tilted to one side, watching him.
 There was something different in those round eyes than in ordinary poultry — an attention with depth behind it, as though she were reading him.

-“Morning,” Thirteen said to her, the same way he had always spoken to himself.
+“Morning,” William said to her, the same way he had always spoken to himself.

 Lumara clucked once, hopped closer.